-You may qualify for an exemption from paying the Medicare levy if you were in any of the following exemption categories at any time in 2010-11.
+You may qualify for an exemption from paying the Medicare levy if you were in any of the following exemption categories at any time in 2011-12.

-You cannot use the short tax return if you are claiming Medicare levy exemption and you have a dependent child or student (see definition in the first NOTE box in the next column) for whom you are in a shared-care arrangement.
+You cannot use the short tax return if you are claiming Medicare levy exemption and you have a dependent child or student (see definition in the next column) for whom you are in a shared-care arrangement.